ludivineConstanti/Pixiji/mdDocumentation/problemList.md

 ## Blurry text

 Sometimes, the text appears blurry, I read in a GSAP forum that it can happen when you apply transformations for your element, since GSAP uses 3D transform to save on performance.
 It can be changed with gsap.config(force3D: false), but then performance drops, so will have to test it if I see too much blurry text.

+## GSAP reverse animation not working

+The GSAP animations were working fine while using .to, but nothing happened while using reverse.
+After research, I found out that the hooks and lifecycle of React components can mix up badly with GSAP's timeline.
+However, by using hooks to create and modify the timeline, both work fine together.